MV Loch Shira

 MV Loch Shira (Loch Siora) is a car ferry operating on the Largs to Cumbrae route on the Firth of Clyde in western Scotland.
-She is owned by Caledonian Maritime Assets and operated by Calmac.
+The vessel is operated by Caledonian MacBrayne.

 History

 Built by Ferguson Shipbuilders and launched on Friday 8 December 2006, she entered service on Saturday 2 June the following year.
 The vessel has an absolute capacity of 32 cars and 250 passengers; however CalMac has stated that it is unlikely that more than 24 cars will be carried on the current route, in order to avoid traffic congestion both on the Isle of Cumbrae and at the Largs ferry terminal, where a busy junction is encountered just yards from leaving the boat.

 On 2 April 2015 a Lego version of Loch Shira was published on the Lego ideas webpage.
 Calmac picked up on the Lego idea and issued a press release entitled "Block aid!
 CalMac ferry could become production Lego model with public support".
 By September of the following year the idea had not gained enough support and did not go into production.